How Do I Know How Much Auto Insurance I Need?

 So, the first thing to know about auto insurance is it's meant to protect you, your car, your body, your passengers, and your assets.
 If you were to kill or injure another driver, the insurance is still essentially protecting you from being sued.

 Auto Insurance 101

 The amount of people in the United States who drive around without auto insurance is staggering.
-In Houston Texas alone, over 30% of all drivers have no auto insurance.
-This is scary especially when you consider that you are 35% more likely to be killed in a car accident in Houston than other cities in the United States.
+In Houston, Texas, over 30% of all drivers have no auto insurance.
+This is scary, especially when you consider that you are 35% more likely to be killed in a car accident in Houston than other cities in the United States.
 Why do people drive around with no insurance?
 There are several reasons.

-The first lesson, before we get into limits and coverage, is IF YOU HAVE A LICENSE ALWAYS HAVE INSURANCE.
+The first lesson, before we get into limits and coverage, is that if you gave a license, always have insurance.
 You can get insurance as a non-car owner from some companies.
 The reason this is so important is that if you go without insurance for more than 30 days, your rates will skyrocket.
 Coupled with the fact that it's illegal to drive without insurance, and causing an accident without insurance could financially ruin you for life, it's more than a good idea to always have insurance.

 Can You Pass the Auto Insurance Test?view quiz statistics

 Oh Yeah?
 What Happens If I Just Don't Get Insurance?

 This is a question I get often from customers who get high quotes from having lapses in their insurance.